 Coalition for a Livable Future

 Coalition for a Livable Future developed the HIA Mentor Program, which aims to provide technical assistance and support to organizations interested in doing a HIA or using the HIA methodology to support a project.
 Mentors are volunteers who have received HIA training from Human Impact Partners, one of the nation's top HIA trainers, and have committed to using their training to support efforts to improve community health.
-If you, your organization or your community have ideas about how an HIA Mentor might assist you in advancing your work, or if you are interested in learning more about how HIAs support health and democracy, please contact Dianne Riley at (503) 294-2889.

 Contact: Kathryn Sofich